 At Mile Marker 5.2, turn off for the Hogfish Bar and Grill.
-The Hogfish is located one island east of Key West – Stock Island, so named because in the old days, herds of livestock grazed here.
+The Hogfish Grill is located one island east of Key West – Stock Island, so named because in the old days, herds of livestock grazed here.
 Today, half the island is the Key West Golf Course and half is full of marinas and trailer parks.

-With a waterfront setting, a big chickee hut and open-air dining, Hogfish Bar and Grill is casual and unpretentious; a t-shirt and flip-flops place with seating at long picnic tables.
+With a waterfront setting, a big chickee hut and open-air dining, Hogfish Bar and Grill is casual and unpretentious; a t-shirt and flip-flops place with seating at picnic tables.
 But the fresh seafood is so good it has made various lists of best seafood spots in Florida.

 Finding it: 6810 Front St, Stock Island .

-Resources for your exploration of the Florida Keys:
+Resources for restaurants in the Florida Keys: